Introducing content items

 When you open your content items for editing, you will see a set of quick actions right at the top.
 All of these actions, plus the ones that you can access via More actions are there to help you get your job done as quickly as possible.

-Sending your content to review
+Send your content to review

 Once you're done with writing a new piece of content, it's time to get it reviewed.
 You can do so by changing the workflow step of the item and assigning a contributor, in this case, the reviewer who will take a look at it.

-Collaborating with your team members
+Collaborate with your team members

 While creating new content is one thing, you also need to make sure that what's written in your content items is actually correct.
 Maybe you need to ask your teammate a question or suggest one of your collaborators an idea for the text you're writing together.
 And this is where comments and suggestions come into play.
 Kontent makes it easy to comment on any part of the text or assets in your items.

-Comparing the changes and restoring older content
+Compare the changes and restore older content

 Sometimes you might need to check the changes you made or restore an accidentally updated content to its original state.
 To do that, click More actions in the upper right corner of your item and choose Compare versions.
 You can now compare the differences between versions in the highlighted sections.